Katie Mack (astrophysicist): Public engagement and advocacy

 Mack maintains a strong science outreach presence on both social and traditional media.
 In this wise she has been described by Motherboard and Creative Cultivate as a "social media celebrity".
 Mack is a popular science writer and has contributed to The Guardian, Scientific American, Slate, The Conversation, Sky & Telescope, Gizmodo, Time, and Cosmos, as well as providing expert information to the BBC.
 Mack's Twitter account has over 300,000 followers; her response to a climate change denier on that platform gained mainstream coverage, as did her "Chirp for LIGO" upon the first detection of gravitational waves.

 She was the 2017 Australian Institute of Physics Women in Physics lecturer, in which capacity she spent three weeks delivering talks at schools and universities across Australia.

 In 2018, Mack was chosen to be one of the judges for Nature magazine's newly founded Nature Research Awards for Inspiring Science and Innovating Science.
 In February 2019, she appeared in an episode of The Jodcast, talking about her work and science communication.
-Mack was a member of the jury for the Alfred P. Sloan Prize in the 2019 Sundance Film Festival.
+Mack was a member of the jury for the Alfred P. Sloan Prize in the 2019 Sundance Film Festival and writes for Sloan Science & Film about science fiction.
 In 2019, she was referenced on the Hozier track "No Plan" from his album Wasteland, Baby!: "As Mack explained, there will be darkness again".

-She is a member of the Sloan Science & Film community, where she works on science fiction.

 Her first book, The End of Everything (Astrophysically Speaking), was published by Simon & Schuster in August 2020, the firm having won the rights in an eight-way bidding battle.
 It considers the five scenarios for the end of the universe (both theoretically and practically), and has received positive reviews both for the accuracy of its science outreach and its wit.

 The book was also a New York Times Notable Book and featured on the best books of the year lists of The Washington Post, The Economist, New Scientist, Publishers Weekly, and The Guardian.
+Her second book, How To Build A Universe (Theoretically Speaking), delves into the scientific method; it shall be published March 9, 2027 by Simon & Schuster under their Scribner & Sons imprint.
+Its advance copy blurb is "Brilliant and thrilling!"

 Mack hosted a podcast with author John Green called Crash Course Pods: The Universe in 2024.

 Personal life

 Mack is interested in the intersection of art, poetry and science.
 She and the musician Hozier became friends after getting to know one another on Twitter.
 She is bisexual.
 Mack is also a pilot, having earned her private pilot license during the COVID-19 pandemic.
-She is now a Yellowbird pilot, flying the de Havilland Canada DHC-1 Chipmunk, and member of the Board of Directors at the Canadian Aviation Museum in Windsor, Ontario.
+She is now a Yellowbird pilot, flying the de Havilland Canada DHC-1 Chipmunk, and member of the board of directors at the Canadian Aviation Museum in Windsor, Ontario.
 Mack became vegetarian at seven years old, and is now vegan.